shriprem/Goto-Line-Col-NPP-Plugin/docs/CommandLineOptions.md

 With the persistent mode ON (`p1`), the navigation and post-navigation actions will be repeated on each visit to the file tabs, as long as the current line number of the file matches the value specified with the `-n` option.
 If only the column position has changed, the caret will be pulled back to the column position specified with the `-c` option.
 The match of the current line number will act as a trigger for the persistent mode on a per-file basis.

 ### Usage Tips:
-1. The command line processing by the plugin is possible only with a fresh instance of Notepad++.
-If Notepad++ is already running, use the `-multiInst` option to launch a new instance.
-See: [Notepad++ - Usage via the command prompt](https://npp-user-manual.org/docs/command-prompt/).

-2. When launching files with identical names from the command line, specify their full paths.
+1. When launching files with identical names from the command line, specify their full paths.

-3. The file and folder names are not case sensitive.
+2. The file and folder names are not case sensitive.
 However if the file path has spaces, enclose it with double quotes.
 For example: `"C:\Users\John Doe\My Documents\Sample File.txt"`

-4. Precede the **`-GLC`** option with a **`-z`** option to suppress Notepad++ from treating it as a filename.
-Failure to shield the **`-GLC`** option will lead to a Notepad++ prompt mistakenly asking if a file needs to be created with such a name.

-5. Demarcate the **`-GLC`** sub-options with just a semicolon each.
+3. Demarcate the **`GLC`** sub-options with just a semicolon each.
 Ensure that there is no space between the semicolon and the next sub-option.

-6. The **`-GLC`** sub-option values will be overridden if the [Preferences Dialog](https://github.com/shriprem/Goto-Line-Col-NPP-Plugin/blob/master/docs/PreferencesDialog.md) is opened, and its **OK** button is pressed.
+4. The **`GLC`** sub-option values will be overridden if the [Preferences Dialog](https://github.com/shriprem/Goto-Line-Col-NPP-Plugin/blob/master/docs/PreferencesDialog.md) is opened, and its **OK** button is pressed.

-7. Although the [kludgy syntax](https://github.com/shriprem/Goto-Line-Col-NPP-Plugin/discussions/14) of v2.1.0.0 may still work in v2.1.1.0 and later versions, prefer to use the compact syntax.

-8. Trying to specify the **`-n`** or **`-c`** more than once will cause Notepad++ to treat the repeats as filenames.
-On the other hand, when there are repetitions with the **`-GLC`** sub-options, the latest specified values will prevail.
+5. Trying to specify the **`-n`** or **`-c`** or **`-pluginMessage=`** more than once will cause Notepad++ to treat the repeats as filenames.

+6. If you need to specify command line options for other plugins, use quotes and separate the options for the plugins with spaces.
+Like so: `-pluginMessage="GLCb1;c0;d1;e18;f1;h1;p1;q1 PLUGINa...
+PLUGINb...
+PLUGINc..."`.